rfhb/emamds/en/documents/product-information/lucentis-epar-product-information_en.md

 One ml contains 10 mg ranibizumab*.
 One pre-filled syringe contains 0.165 ml, equivalent to 1.65 mg ranibizumab.
 The extractable volume of one pre-filled syringe is 0.1 ml.
 This provides a usable amount to deliver a single dose of 0.05 ml containing 0.5 mg ranibizumab.

-*Ranibizumab is a humanised monoclonal antibody fragment produced in Escherichia coli recombinant DNA technology.
+*Ranibizumab is a humanised monoclonal antibody fragment produced in Escherichia coli cells by recombinant DNA technology.

 For the full list of excipients, see section 6.1.